RU-Automated-Reasoning-Group/ReGuS/README.md

 will then enable ReGuS to operate within the new Highway environment.

-### Applying ReGuS to Variants of Existing Environments
+### Example 3: Applying ReGuS to Variants of Existing Environments

 We illustrate the steps involved in modifying the existing robot environments available in the repository and evaluating ReGuS's performance on these customized variants.
 We use the Fetch Pick&Place environment as an example.